vm8181/Sales-transaction-analysis/README.md

 ## About:

 I have created a sales transaction analysis dashboard on power bi with different designs as per customer requirement.
 Also represented the visuals of analysis on microsoft excel.

+## Purpose:
+Analysis of sales transactions by different fields and categories so that we can identify the performance of sales.

 You can find all the files in the Sales transaction analysis repository.

 **Excel Dashboard:**